-As per their study, the prices were moderate in the start, and kept on declining and somewhere around 50-60 days before the departure date, the prices started rising and then shooted up during the last 2-3 weeks.
+As per their study, the prices were moderate in the start, and kept on declining and somewhere around 50-60 days before the departure date, the prices started rising and then shot up during the last 2-3 weeks.

 They found out that the average ticket price was $496, while the cheapest one was at $401 and that was sold around 57 days in advance.

-Now this is not a study based in India and things are different here.
-Also we know that this is just the average of 100’s of data, the conclusion here is that you should neither buy the airlines tickets very early like 5-6 months (not applicable for international flights) nor too late.
-Ideally if you buy it in the window of 30-90 days in advance, you should always great a very good deal.
+Now, this is not a study based in India and things are different here.
+Also, we know that this is just the average of 100’s of data, the conclusion here is that you should neither buy the airlines tickets very early like 5-6 months (not applicable for international flights) nor too late.
+Ideally, if you buy it in the window of 30-90 days in advance, you should always great a very good deal.

-If you are ok travelling very late at night, then you can get low price on flights.
-But this might not work when you are travelling with family or when you need to reach your destination at particular time (like for some meeting or a seminar etc)
+If you are ok travelling very late at night, then you can get a low price on flights.
+But this might not work when you are travelling with family or when you need to reach your destination at a particular time (like for some meeting or a seminar etc)

-I travel from Pune to Ahmedabad many times a year and I like to take late night flights as they are comfortable for me and I also don’t have to face traffic 🙂 and mostly they are very cheap.
+I travel from Pune to Ahmedabad many times a year and I like to take late-night flights as they are comfortable for me and I also don’t have to face traffic 🙂 and mostly they are very cheap.
 Check the snapshot below

 I think the simple reason for this might be that many people do not want to reach their destinations by 1 or 2 in night and hence avoid flights at night, which means there is less demand for flights at night.